 Raise Awards Honors Nonprofits Shaping the Future of Fundraising

-INDIANAPOLIS and NEW YORK, Sept.
+INDIANAPOLIS, Sept.
 14, 2021 /PRNewswire/ -- OneCause, a leader in online and event fundraising, recognized fundraising innovation and excellence at its annual Raise Awards ceremony during the Raise 2021 Conference.
-More than 800 nonprofit fundraising professionals gathered online September 13-14, sharing lessons learned and exploring future strategies to reenergize fundraising.
+More than 900 nonprofit fundraising professionals gathered online September 13-14, sharing lessons learned and exploring future strategies to reenergize fundraising.

 "An important part of the Raise Conference is celebrating the continued innovation and resilience of our nonprofit community with the annual Raise Awards," said Steve Johns, chief executive officer for OneCause.
 "Over the past 4 years we've received stories from hundreds of organizations and professionals who are truly changing the future of fundraising.
 This year's winners represent nonprofit trailblazers who turned the challenges of the pandemic into opportunities for their causes, finding new ways to engage donors and grow impact."